Thursday, 19 March 2026

 • Ironical end and False Pride: Even after sincere efforts and lot of money spent, the tiger isn’t actually killed by her.
 Mrs. Packletide manages to gain fame for the thing she couldn’t achieve which was a lie.

-• Exploitation and Greed: The villagers exploit her desire for fame and Miss Mebbin exploits her secret for personal gain.
+• Exploitation and Greed: The villagers exploit her desire for fame and Miss Mebbin exploits Mrs. Packletide's secret for her personal gain.

 Irony Humour and Satire